 Joint Tenancy vs. Tenancy in Common

 Deciding how to own property together is crucial.
-Joint tenancy ensures that the property automatically passes to the surviving spouse, while tenancy in common allows each spouse to control their share separately.
+Joint tenancy with right of survivorship ensures that the property automatically passes to the surviving spouse, while tenancy in common allows each spouse to control their share separately.

 Beneficiary Designations